Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-The close friendship between Russian President Vladimir Putin and former German Chancellor Schröder, often described as a "bromance," is seen by many critics as providing a vindication for Putin's increasingly autocratic control over Russian politics.
+The close friendship between Russian President Vladimir Putin and former German Chancellor Schröder, often described as a "bromance," and has often been criticized as providing a vindication for Putin's increasingly autocratic control.

 The friendship goes back a long way.
 Many in Germany still remember a 2004 interview in which Schröder was asked whether Putin was a "flawless democrat," to which the former chancellor responded: "Yes, I'm convinced that he is."
 His answer was, of course, dynamite.